 As with all activities we do, fluency can make us complacent.
 Growth requires reaching beyond with fearlessness and faith.
 You may think you have all the answers and all the experiences, but you’ll never move beyond what you know without a bit of drive and urgency.

 My advice to you, as novice or professional genealogist, is to surround yourself by everything and everyone you can.
 Pop free from your bubble and join a local genealogy society.
 Attend those meetings.
 Bring snacks to share, too!
 Volunteer at your state archives or local historical society.
 Communicate with those you meet there.
 I actually met two distant paternal cousins at my local society.

-And don’t forget to take courses or webinars online or join a ProGen Study Group, family history Facebook page or forum.
+And don’t forget to take courses and read books to improve your skills and stay informed.
 Stay fresh within the field by remaining active.
-Never stop growing simply by being open to learning every single day.
+Never stop growing by being open to learning every single day!